its-pointless/gcc_termux/README.txt

 use the commands setupclang setupclang and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+30/07/2018
+fixed a few annoyances with gcc-8
+Oz now becomes Os automatically and few warnings that llvm-config add won't cause errors since they are only implemented in clang

 30/03/2018

 julia is compiling on all archs but must be done on device. see my android-termux branch